 • Post disclosures - Design a disclosure similar to the examples above and post it in the most obvious places.
 Have it pop up as the user opens your app and produce dialogues that engage when the user activates functions of your app that collect additional data.
 If you inform users at every step, Google is less likely to have an issue with your app.

-Following the Prominent Disclosure Requirement will keep your app available on Google Play and help you comply better with your own Privacy Policy and any laws affecting it.
+Following Google's Prominent Disclosure requirement will keep your app available on Google Play and help you comply better with your own Privacy Policy and any laws affecting it.
 Since consumers are more savvy about privacy and the use of their personal data, it is likely these types of policies will increase.

-Stay informed when Google Play sends you policy updates so you can remain on its platform.
+Stay informed of Google policy updates so you can remain on its platform.

 Privacy Policy Generator